pythontime/tac-live_terraform_3_30_23/z-exam-prep/exam-taking-techniques.md

 https://discord.gg/mggw8VGzUp

-Here is a list of tips, tricks, and techniques that will help you when taking an exam.
+Here is a list of tips and techniques that will help you when taking an exam.
 These have proven to be very helpful to my students, readers, watchers, and especially, for me!

 ---